-The Configurator software tool sets up and manages the ELAN system.
+Overview The Configurator software tool sets up and manages the g! system.
 The Configurator adds and configures devices such as thermostats, lighting devices, audio components, and others.

-The Configurator has a simple point and click interface to allow you to make changes easily to the ELAN controller.
-Like the Viewer, the Configurator is an interface to the ELAN Controller where you can make real-time changes to the system.
+The Configurator has a simple point and click interface to allow you to make changes easily to the g! system controller.
+Like the Viewer, the Configurator is an interface to the g! system, controller where you can make real-time changes to the system.
 The Configurator cannot be used for off-line system configuration.